zerone0x/Echo-Frontend/README.md

 ## About Echo Social

 Echo Social is designed to be a social networking platform where users can freely express themselves, connect with others, and create vibrant communities.
-Inspired by Mastodon, we aim to provide a user-centric experience with a focus on privacy and content control.
+Inspired by Mastodon, it aims to provide a user-centric experience with a focus on privacy and content control.

 ## Features